willpbridges/will-portfolio/content/Card Crossed Lovers/index.md

 ### Lessons & Takeaways

 Card Crossed Lovers was developed for a weeklong game jam hosted by the Northeastern game dev club.
 It was a unique experience because while I've made both long-term games and weekend jam games, this is the only game I've made over one full week.
 We were still under a tight deadline, but since we had 7 days as opposed to 48 hours, working on the game was a lot more relaxed, and our initial scope for the project ended up working out nicely.
 Our tarot card system gave me experience in developing mouse-based interfaces in Unity, and I learned a little bit about incorporating narrative engines like Ink into games.
-I also had the privilege of working with our artist and composer, who are both extremely talented.
+I also had the privilege of working with an extremely talented artist and composer.

 ![](CCLtitle.jpg)